-Most cases of PMS are random occurrences (called de novo), meaning "new" and not inherited.
-These cases are generally not associated with an increased risk of recurrence in future pregnancies.
+Most cases of PMS are random occurrences (called denovo), meaning "new" and not inherited.
+Generally not associated with an increased risk of recurrence in future pregnancies.
 A family should see a geneticist to discuss their particular situation and to seek information on their personal recurrence risk.